xiaohang007/xiaohang007.github.io/_news/announcement_3.md

 ---

-**Interested candidates are encouraged to send their CV to <duo.wang@mpu.edu.mo>, along with a brief self-introduction and a statement of their research interests.**
+**Interested candidates are encouraged to send their CV to <duo.wang@mpu.edu.mo>, along with a brief self-introduction and their interested research area.**